liby/gm-rs/README.md

-    help      Print this message or the help of the given subcommand(s) list      List all the user config group set       Set one group for user config use       Use one group name for user config
+    help      Print this message or the help of the given subcommand(s) list      List all the user config group set       Set one group for user config
 ```